You know the difference. You have felt both states today.

 - Stop making decisions.
 Your prefrontal cortex is offline.
 Any decision you make right now will be reactive and short-term.
 This is where the anticivilization wants you — making fear-based choices that serve extraction, not creation.

 - Breathe.
-Not as a wellness cliche — as a direct input to your vagal nerve.
-Slow exhales, longer than your inhales.
-This is a mechanical lever that shifts your nervous system state.
+Not as a wellness cliche — slow exhales longer than your inhales are a mechanical lever for shifting your nervous system out of threat response.

 - Move.
 Walk.
 Change your physical environment.
 Your nervous system reads environmental cues.
 New environment, new assessment.